System Design Space

 Real World / Instances

-Specific objects and their connections in a real system.
-Object diagram - a snapshot of the state.
+Specific objects and their relationships in the real system.
+An object diagram is a snapshot of state.

 M1